Selected Works

 R. Kiran, Dimitar Pashov, Mark van Schilfgaarde, Mikhail I. Katsnelson, A. Taraphder, and Swagata Acharya

-The intrinsic in-plane structural anisotropy allows the coexistence of metallic and dielectric responses along orthogonal directions, leading to hyperbolic plasmon modes.
-We demonstrate that ReSâ‚‚ naturally supports these plasmons in the ultraviolet frequency range, and that the tunability of this regime depends on the number of layers, opening pathways for hyperbolic photonics applications.
+This study explores anisotropic optical behavior in few-layer rhenium disulfide.
+The in-plane structural anisotropy allows metallic and dielectric responses along different directions, giving rise to hyperbolic plasmon modes in the ultraviolet frequency range.
+The tunability of this regime depends on the number of layers, making ReS₂ a promising platform for hyperbolic photonics.

 Effect of correlated disorder on superconductivity in a kagome lattice: A Bogoliubov-de Gennes analysis